MarritL/GrasslandProject/README.md

 ### Metrics
 **metrics.py**: script with methods to compute validation metrics.<br/>
 1. **compute_confusion_matrix**: computes confusion matrix based on given patches, optional plotting, normalization and user/producer accuracy.
 Calls: compute_user_producer_acc() and plot_confusion_matrix().
 Has some problems when not all classes are present in patch and compute_user_producer_acc not working yet.
-2.**compute_matthews_corrcoef**: computes the Matthews correlation coefficient based on given patches.
+2. **compute_matthews_corrcoef**: computes the Matthews correlation coefficient based on given patches.

 ### Plots
 **plots.py**: contains all plotting methods used in the project<br/>